anugotta/http_cyclic_mocks/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/anugotta/FlipTimerView/blob/master/LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/anugotta/FlipTimerView/blob/master/LICENSE) file for details.

 ## Issues